-Most devices with amplitude-modulated IRIG-B time sync inputs have an input impedance of between 4 k $\Omega$ and 20 k $\Omega$ , and a maximum allowable peak-to-peak level of approximately 6 V.

-The P5 output on the TCG 01-G is designed to drive multiple devices in parallel, with a terminating resistor (typically 100-180 $\Omega$ ) fitted at the far end of the coax line feeding the attached loads.
+Most devices with amplitude-modulated IRIG-B time sync inputs have an input impedance of between 4 k $\Omega$ and 20 k $\Omega$ , and maximum allowable peak-to-peak level of 6 V or so.
+The P5 output on the TCG 02-G is designed to drive multiple devices in parallel, with a terminating resistor (typically 100-180 $\Omega$ ) fitted at the far end of the coax line feeding all of the attached loads.

-With this configuration, P5 can drive at least 20, and typically 30 or more devices (dependent upon layout, device input impedance, etc.), without any external amplification.
-The terminating resistor is essential to ensure good noise immunity and the correct voltage levels.
+In this configuration, P5 can drive at least 20, and typically 30 or more devices (dependent upon layout, device input impedance, etc.) without any external amplification.
+The terminating resistor is essential to ensure good noise immunity and correct voltage levels.